 He has expertise in costs, particularly in a personal injury / clinical negligence context and has been involved in many of the leading cases in this area, including being instructed by APIL on behalf of its members in Myatt v NCB.
-He is a former chair and current member of the Bar Council CFA Panel.
+He is a former chair of the Bar Council CFA Panel.
 He was involved in the drafting of the original APIL / PIBA CFA and many subsequent CFA's and CCFA's.

 Click here to download.